Croft Castle: Garden and parkland

 The property has a three-acre walled garden.
 It also has a Georgian stable block.
-The estate has an avenue of Spanish Chestnut trees which were planted over four hundred years ago.
+The estate has an avenue of Sweet Chestnut trees which were planted over four hundred years ago.
 Beech and oak trees line the main drive.
-The Fishpool Valley was landscaped in the eighteenth century with descending ponds, a grotto, gothic pumphouse, an ice house and a lime kiln, and has undergone major restoration to bring it back to its scenic origins.
+The Fishpool Valley was landscaped in the eighteenth century with descending ponds, a grotto, a Gothic pumphouse, an ice house and a lime kiln, and has undergone major restoration to bring it back to its scenic origins.

 Church of St Michael

 The Church of St Michael dates from around the 14th century.
 The box pews are seventeenth-century and there are some medieval floor tiles made at Malvern. and the fine tomb for Sir Richard and Eleanor Croft bears a resemblance to that of Henry VII in Westminster Abbey.
 The ceiling above the altar is seventeenth-century and is painted with clouds and gilded stars.

 Hill fort

 The parkland includes an Iron Age hill fort known as Croft Ambrey.